Menopausal Hormone Therapy Sugar Land

 Combined hormone therapy also may reduce the risk of colon cancer.

 How does hormone therapy affect my risk of heart disease?

 Combined hormone therapy is associated with a small increased risk of heart attack for older women.
-This risk may be related to age, existing medical conditions, and when a woman starts taking hormone therapy.
+This risk may be related to age, existing medical conditions, and when a woman starts taking hormone replacement therapy in Sugar Land.

 What are other risks of hormone therapy?

 Hormone therapy may increase the risk of other conditions: